Azhahesan-kumar/Sample/README.md

 ## Features

-- Convert user input text into speech.
+- Convert user input `text into speech`.
-- Upload a .txt file and convert its content to speech.
+- Upload a `.txt` file and convert its content to speech.
-- Utilizes Azure Cognitive Services for text-to-speech conversion.
+- Utilizes Azure Cognitive Services for `text-to-speech` conversion.

 ## Create a Microsoft Azure Text-to-Speech API key using the following link